charlesluch/GovHack-Team1/README.md

     * congestion line, outside this line, we suggest bike service/parking
     * inside the line, we suggest city cycle, bike racks, walking paths
     *

+#### Advanced features

+We envisage the application to be scalable in the following ways:
+1. Self improvement compared to demographics
+1. Save favourite routes for driving, riding and walking
+1. Public transport integration
+1. Redlands and Logan, then Aus wide

 #### Data Team: